sigsep/open-unmix-pytorch/README.md

 ### Bidirectional-LSTM

 The core of __open-unmix__ is a three layer bidirectional [LSTM network](https://dl.acm.org/citation.cfm?id=1246450).
 Due to its recurrent nature, the model can be trained and evaluated on arbitrary length of audio signals.
 Since the model takes information from past and future simultaneously, the model cannot be used in an online/real-time manner.
-An uni-directional model can easily be trained as described [here].
+An uni-directional model can easily be trained as described [here](docs/training.md).

 ### Output Stage